cossacklabs/product-docs/acra/guides/advanced-integrations/django-acra-tutorials/django-acra-step-by-step-tutorial.md

 cd ~/
 ```

-AcraServer should have AcraConnector's public transport key,  and  Acra Server's public transport key must be given to
+AcraServer should have AcraConnector's public transport key,  and  AcraServer's public transport key must be given to
-AcraConnector.This is necessary for accepting connections via Secure Session from clients.
+AcraConnector.
+This is necessary for accepting connections via Secure Session from clients.

 Put `.acrakeys/yourID.pub` + `.acrakeys/yourID_server` + `.acrakeys/yourID_storage` into AcraServer’s key folder with
 proper permissions (folder 700, private keys 600 - permissions are assigned during the generation process, and